A MAN who pretended to be a ghost by shouting "wooooo" at mourners in a cemetery has been fined.

 Three months were also added to an existing suspended 12 sentence as a result of his actions.

-- Man fined for pretending to be ghost in cemetery
+- From the archives: Man fined for pretending to be ghost in cemetery